-This remedy improves the skin elasticity, prevents dryness and reduces the stretch marks.
+This remedy improves the skin elasticity, prevents dryness, reduces the stretch marks and adds moisturization to the skin.
 Cocoa butter is an excellent moisturizer and helps nourish your skin.

 Sugar is one of the best remedies for stretch marks.
 It exfoliates your dead skin, and your stretch marks turn lighter.

 - Take one tablespoon of sugar, mix with some almond oil and a few drops of lemon juice.